MinchanJun/LogAnalysis/README.md

     Example:
 July 29, 2016 — 2.5% errors

+### To run news.py file properly
+1. This query has to be run before you run this file.

+        CREATE VIEW total_status AS
+        SELECT TO_CHAR(time, 'FMMonth DD,YYYY') AS t, COUNT(status) AS num
+        FROM log
+        GROUP BY t;

+        CREATE VIEW errors AS
+        SELECT TO_CHAR(time, 'FMMonth DD,YYYY') AS t, COUNT(status) AS num
+        FROM log
+        WHERE status != '200 OK'
+        GROUP BY t;

+    First query counts all the status in log and displayed in an order by dates.
+Second query counts all the error status in log and displayed in an order by dates Make sure these two queries are executed before you run this file.
+This is necessary for question 3 to have output.
+If you made a mistake, please drop those queries again re-run it.

+        drop view if exists total_status;
+        drop view if exists errors;

 ### Run
     python news.py
 Once you run this file, you will see a text file that is generated from news.py.
 Open the file and check the result of execution of queries.

 ## Authors
 Minchan Jun